isomerpages/moe-meridianpri/_the-meridian-experience/Co Curricular Activities/Performing Arts.md

 **Guzheng** _(For Boys and Girls)_

 <p align = "justify">Guzheng (古筝), is a Chinese musical instrument that has a history dating back to 500 B.C.
-Playing the Guzheng is an excellent way to broaden pupils’ knowledge in the Chinese culture and history.</p>
+GU (古) in Chinese means, Old, long history.
+It is a  popular instrument all over the world because of the elegant  design.
+Learning Guzheng can help to develop the connection between left and right brain, because playing the Guzheng requires coordination of both the left hand and right hand.
+You can memorize better and be more attentive.</p>

-<p align = "justify">Guzheng CCA has performed in numerous school as well as external events.
-Through participation in the CCA, students pick up the technique of playing the instrument expressively.
-At the same time, our school values on teamwork and passion are being inculcated in them.</p>
+<p align = "justify">As our Guzheng is played in an ensemble , we value teamwork, unity, discipline and commitment, encouraging every member to work together, forge friendships and gain skills that will last a lifetime.</p>

 **Highlights**